Bad Movies

 Now, before you laugh at him, remember this was 1971 and a lot of people actually believed you could change the world with loud music and drugs (see Woodstock).
 The response to the rampaging monster of having a love-in was probably a very natural solution for that generation.
 It also tells us that Yukio and the rest of the kids his age have given up on saving the planet and now just want to party hard while it burns.
 Nice to see activism has its limits...

 Yukio is not bummed out that far short of the million kids he planned on actually showed up.
-It an artsy bit, the scene flips from black and white to color the second he strums his guitar to begin the first song.
+It an artsy bit, the scene flips from black-and-white to color the second he strums his guitar to begin the first song.
 And we see he has a full band set up out here in the woods.
 Electric guitars, basses and keyboards pound away as the kids begin to dance and party.
 Hmmm...where did all the electricity come from?
 Were they running it from their car batteries?
 I would think they would have to keep the engines running to not drain the batteries, which would defeat the whole Save The Earth From Pollution thing they were going for, eh?
 BTW, the keyboard says "Ace Tone" in English on the side and Yukio is wearing an Aran sweater.

 Very strange.
 We get a three-second insert shot of a bunch of dirty-faced old people watching from the brush.
 Who are these men?
 Are they local villagers?
 Are they wood spirits?
 Whoever they are, they look disgusted at all this cavorting and caterwauling.
-[Editor Pam: If they're expressing their opinion of the music, I agree with them.
-"Loud" and "discordant" are the adjectives that spring to mind.]

 The strange old guys.